carolzhou/multiPhATE2/README.md

 #### ABOUT THE PHATE PIPELINE

 PhATE is a fully automated computational pipeline for identifying and annotating phage genes in genome sequence.
 PhATE is written in Python 3.7, and runs on Linux and Mac operating systems.
 Code execution is controled by a configuration file, which can be tailored to run specific gene finders and to blast sequences against specific phage- and virus-centric data sets, in addition to more generic (genome, protein) data sets.
 See below for the specific databases that are accommodated.
 PhATE runs at least one gene finding algorithm, then annotates the genome, gene, and protein sequences using nucleotide and protein blast flavors and a set of fasta sequence databases, and uses hmm searches (phmmer, jackhmmer) against these same fasta databases.
-It also run hmmscan against the pVOG profile database.
+It also runs hmmscan against the pVOG and VOG hmm profile databases.
 If more than one gene finder is run, PhATE will provide a side-by-side comparison of the genes called by each gene caller.
 The user specifies the preferred gene caller, and the genes and proteins predicted by that caller are annotated using blast against the supporting databases (or, the user may specify one of the comparison gene sets: superset, consensus, or commoncore, for functional annotation).
 Classification of each protein sequence into a pVOG group is followed by generation of an alignment-ready fasta file.
 By convention, genome sequence files end with extension, ".fasta"; gene nucleotide fasta files end with, ".fnt", and cds amino-acid fasta files end with, ".faa".

 #### ABOUT COMPARE-GENE-PROFILES and the GENOMICS MODULE